square/moshi/README.md

 Download
 --------

-Moshi is currently under development.
+**Moshi is currently under development.** The API is not stable and neither is the feature set.
+It should not be used.

 Snapshots of the development version are available in [Sonatype's `snapshots` repository][snap].